 If you have an interest in agriculture and enjoy working with people, the Agricultural Education and Leadership program is a perfect fit for you!
 Shape the next generation’s understanding of agriculture and its role in society or use communication and human relation skills to obtain leadership roles roles in the food and agriculture industry.
 You can choose from two emphasis areas.

-BS in Agriculture
+BS in Hospitality Management

 Work Experience in Real Industry Settings